 This comparison isn’t very straightforward; Ruby is a language, and Rails is a framework.
 PHP is a language, and there are many different PHP frameworks that can be used.
 In general, however, there are a few things that we can say about the Ruby on Rails vs. PHP comparison from the perspective of a business owner.

-First, PHP is more popular than Ruby on Rails.
-That doesn’t make it inherently better—but it’s something you might want to consider when you’re building a new site.
+First, PHP has a bigger market share than Ruby on Rails.
+That doesn’t make it's inherently better, but it’s something you might want to consider when you’re building a new site.
 There are a lot more PHP programmers out there, and that means it’s going to cost you less to hire one.
 Again, that doesn’t mean you should always opt for PHP.
 But it’s something to consider.

 Second, Ruby on Rails’ code is more compact than PHP, which means it needs less maintenance.
 While you might pay more up front for Rails development, you might see savings over time if you opt for it instead of PHP.